warmana/docsInProgress/system-test-standard.md

 #### Acceptance testing

-As described in the last row of the table above, some form of security testing must form part of the acceptance criteria for an ICT System.
+As described in the last row of Table 1, some form of security testing must form part of the acceptance criteria for an ICT System.